EternalBlissed/emulation-station-nix/README.md

 ## Setup

 To use this development environment, ensure you have Nix installed.
-Then, run the following commands:
+Then, run the following command:

 `nix develop github:EternalBlissed/emulation-station-nix`
+### Or
+`NIXPKGS_ALLOW_UNFREE=1 nix develop github:EternalBlissed/emulation-station-nix --impure `

 This will drop you into a shell with all the necessary emulators installed.